Mahmoud-nfz/Geometrie-Espace/README.md

 # Geometrie-Espace
-A desktop app for making calculations in a 3d euclidean space
+A desktop app made with python and tkinter for making calculations in a 3 dimensional euclidean space.